The Battle of Navarino, one of the most important battles in Greece’s War of Independence, took place 194 years ago today, on October 20, 1827.

 At the same time, Western Europe’s most powerful nations, France and Britain, were not keen on the Ottoman Empire gaining a strong foothold in Europe and were therefore also sympathetic to the Greek cause in hopes of promoting their own national interests in the region.

 By 1827, six years after the revolution began, the rebellious but outnumbered Greeks found themselves exhausted, both physically and mentally.

 The Ottoman Turks believed that this was the time to crush the Greek rebellion once and for all.

-The presence of Egyptian army forces in European seas and on the soil of the Continent provoked outrage and led the great European powers to form an alliance to help the Greeks attain their freedom, as Ottoman practices were now seen as unacceptable.
+The presence of Egyptian army forces in European seas and on the soil of the continent provoked outrage and led the great European powers to form an alliance to help the Greeks attain their freedom, as Ottoman practices were now seen as unacceptable.

-The great nations of Britain, France, and Russia joined forces and sent naval ships to the Ionian Sea, between modern Italy and Greece.
+The great nations of Britain, France, and Russia joined forces and sent naval ships to the Ionian Sea, situated between modern Italy and Greece.

 Their decision to attack the Ottoman fleet at Navarino Bay was made by British Admiral Sir Edward Codrington, in cooperation with the French and in consultation with Greece’s first governor, Ioannis Kapodistrias.